Kimeiga/kairen-old-rules/README.md

 - a/an = nu

 ### Set words for words that normally translate into themselves
-Ex: clock -> klock, so we need a set word to make it different from the base English word
+Ex: clock -> klak, so we need a set word to make it different from the base English word
 - clock = tokei
 - since = ijo